top of page

 論語, 雍也第六. 子曰:「誰能出不由戶,何莫由斯道也?」

-In the Analects, Confucius said, “Who can go in and out of their home without using the main door?
-So why do people not walk the moral path?”
+In the Analects, Confucius said, “Who can enter or leave a house without using the main door?
+So why do people choose not to walk this path?”

 This front door serves as the primary entry point for our spirits to enter and exit our bodies.
 This entrance leads to a moral path that we must take.